Customer refunds during Coronavirus crisis

 Season tickets both on paper and Smartcard must be surrendered to the ticket office for a refund.
 Refunds can take up to 56 working days due to the Coronavirus crisis.

 For Season tickets that are no longer required, the amount refunded is based on the difference between the original cost of the Season ticket and the cost of a Season ticket for the period of validity up to the date the ticket is surrendered to c2c.

 Since Season tickets offer significant savings for the daily traveller, you will find that if there is only a small proportion of the validity remaining, your refund will be minimal, or will not apply.
-Please note that, after roughly 40 weeks, an Annual Season ticket has no refund value.
+Please note that, after 10 months and 12 days of validity, an Annual Season ticket has no refund value.